-- Ask questions if you do not understand information provided to you about medicines and treatment.
+- Ask questions if there is anything that you do not understand.

 - Follow your treatment plan.

-- Show respect and consideration for hospital staff and other patients, including their families and their belongings.
+- Show consideration for hospital staff and other patients, including their families and their belongings.

 - Pay for any services for which you are responsible.

-- Provide a copy of your Advance Directive or ask for help to write one.
+- Give a copy of your Advance Directive or ask for help to write one.

 - Be on time for appointments and call as soon as possible if you need to cancel.